 - The main advantage of Microsoft Azure over GCP and AWS are Virtual Machines - an emulation of the computer system comprised of disparate parts.

-- Similarly to AWS Elastic Beanstalk, Azure’s Virtual Machine Scale Set provides everything the system needs to maintain a proper level of scalability.
+- Similar to AWS Elastic Beanstalk, Azure’s Virtual Machine Scale Set provides everything the system needs to maintain a proper level of scalability.

 - Virtual Machines are compatible with the majority of commonly used services and applications (including Windows Server, SQL Server, Oracle, IBM, SAP, and more).

-- Similarly to AWS, Azure provides a large variety of functional instances for GPU and high-performance computing.
+- Similar to AWS, Azure provides a large variety of functional instances for GPU and high-performance computing.
 The other big thing is Artificial Intelligence and Machine Learning features.